arrozewastaken/NoMoreAuto/README.md

 NoMoreAuto is developed with love by the [Boat Shredder Alliance](https://discord.com/invite/DysDVNM8rS) 🌝

 Join us for pvp events, appeals and learn a completely new way of playing BABFT!

+Also Naser please unban me from your discord server 🙏, all i did was send a ss of NoMoreAuto!!!!